Royal Caribbean raises profit view on stronger bookings

 The company also expects revenue yield, which reflects how much money each cabin generates beyond the cruise ticket itself, to be up 3 percent for the year, excluding the effects of currency.

-"We are still seeing price increases in a year marked by so many external pressures," said Chief Executive Richard Fain.
+"We are still seeing price increases in a year marked by so many external pressures," Chief Executive Officer Richard Fain said in a statement.

-Carnival, whose shares were up 3.2 percent, similarly said last month that prices and demand were both on the rise.
+Royal Caribbean did not provide a forecast for 2013, but said it was "encouraged" by what it is seeing for bookings for next year.

 Royal Caribbean's third-quarter net income fell to $367.8 million, or $1.68 per share, on revenue of $2.26 billion, from $399 million, or $1.82 per share, on revenue of $2.32 billion a year earlier.

+Shares of Royal Caribbean were up 4.8 percent at $32.66 in premarket trading.

-(Reporting by Phil Wahba in New York; Editing by Lisa Von Ahn, Gerald E. McCormick and Sofina Mirza-Reid)
+(Reporting by Phil Wahba in New York; Editing by Lisa Von Ahn; Editing by Gerald E. McCormick and Lisa Von Ahn)